Jessica-L/ZenOfPython/paperProposal.md

 CSCI 3155 Principles of Programming Languages

 Jessica Lynch
 Noah Dillon
 Max Harris

 **Intro:**

 On August 19, 2004 Pythoneer Tim Peters' The Zen of Python was approved as Informational PEP 20.
+While PEP 8 is
+all about the rules for structuring your code, PEP 20 is all about the inspiration behind how you write your
+Python code.

 	>>> python
 	>>> import this